No need to miss out on your Pumpkin Spice Latte with this upgrade to an old favorite.

 This recipe for Lemon Ginger Honey is as simple as the title.
 In a jar, place alternating layers of ginger and lemon slices, then pour honey into the jar.
 Let it “cure” in the fridge for a day, give it a shake or stir, and what you end up with is a lemon-ginger infused honey syrup.

 Once you’ve prepared a jar of lemon ginger honey, it can be added to herbal tea or hot water, used as a slightly diluted throat gargle, or taken by the spoonful for sore throats and coughs.
-If you can take the heat, cayenne or hot pepper sauce adds another level of inflammation and pain relief, while also helping to clear mucus and warm the body.
+If you can take the heat, cayenne or hot pepper sauce adds another level of inflammation and pain relief, while also helping to clear congestion and warm the body.

 Here’s some info about the thyroid-friendly nutrients: